So You Want to Make a Print

 If you do a search on the Internet for Digital Photo Color Management you will find thousands of pages on the topic.
 I'm not going to get into it here other than a very brief synopsis of the topic.

 The issue is matching the colour of the photo on the screen to the colour you get on a paper print.
 Ideally, the colours you see on the screen are what you will see in the print.
-This will generally be the case if you are using a post-2001 or so computer and printer and you are shooting and maintaining your photos in sRBG colorspace.
+This will generally be the case if you are using any recent computer and printer and you are shooting and maintaining your photos in sRBG colorspace.
 Most digital cameras by default shoot in sRGB.
 Your printer will recognize this and match its output to your sRGB display.
 Most consumer commercial systems (regular photo stores) also match their printed output to sRGB colorspace digital photos.

 If you're having a problem with colour, then do the Internet search described above and be prepared for a long and often confusing explanation of how to match screen colour to printed colour.